Testing for cancer

 Your GP or consultant will decide which tests are right for you based on:

-• Your symptoms
+• your symptoms

-• Type of cancer suspected
+• the type of cancer suspected

-• Part of your body affected
+• the part of the body affected

-• Your age and general health
+• your age and general health

-• Previous investigations you've had
+• previous investigations you've had

 Types of tests